SPARQL-Environment/SPARQL-Environment/plugins/README.md

 ```
 {
-	"type":"in", // "in" "out" or "detail" depending on the type of plugin.
 	"title": "Text Query", // String used to identify your plugin in plain text (tab bar).
 	"description":"Basic SPARQL query box.", // String used to describe your plugin in plain text (tooltip).
 	"icon":"&#xf040;", // Icon used to identify your plugin.
 Font-Awesome is included.
-	"css":"sparqplug.in.*.css" // The CSS file which goes along with your plugin.
 };
 ```